Power Precision synchronizing switchgear increases eletricity savings.

-Backup generators can provide savings on electricity bills by "peak shaving" the KW demand charge.
-Changing traditional transfer switches to switchgear with generator synchronizing controls, the same generator can provide both peak shaving in addition to emergency backup power.
+Generators can provide savings on electricity bills by "peak shaving" the KW demand charge.
+The same generator can provide both peak shaving in addition to backup power.

 Lowering the "peak" electrical use in the winter with minimal generator operation can reduce the electricity demand charge that is applied to the electricity bill every month.